Motion Design

 Critical = 2 × √(stiffness × mass).

-Pick a percentage of that based on the element above.
+Pick a share of that based on the element above.

 Spring or easing

-If yes, use a spring.
+Yes, use a spring.
 Buttons, drags, toggles, sliders.
-Anything that responds to velocity.
-If no, use easing.
-Page changes, loading states, scheduled transitions.
-Anything that needs a predictable duration.
+Anything that reacts to how fast you move.
+No, use easing.
+Page changes, loading states, timed transitions.
+Anything that needs a set duration.

 - Button press